tabdelaal/CyTOF-Linear-Classifier/README.md

 # CyTOF-Linear-Classifier
 ## LDA on mass cytometry data

-This is a Matlab implementation of "Predicting cell types in single cell mass cytometry data", an automated method to annotate the CyTOF dataset.
+This is a Matlab and R implementation of "Predicting cell populations in single cell mass cytometry data", an automated method to annotate the CyTOF dataset.

 **Implementation description**